 Full-cycle recruiting also creates an improved candidate experience.
 Not only does this make finding better candidates easier, but it also builds your employer brand.
 What’s more, it speeds up time-to-hire, which in turn improves hiring ROI.
 According to Zippia, the average vacancy costs employers $98 per day and a total average cost of $4,129 per position.

-A powerful tool often paired with other talent acquisition tools is self-guided interviews.
-While traditional interviews are still as reliable today as they were a decade ago, the self-guided interview allows for more flexible interview times and ultimately outperforms traditional interviews for screening candidates in every way.
+A powerful tool often paired with other talent acquisition tools is virtual interviews.
+While traditional interviews are still as reliable today as they were a decade ago, the virtual interview allows for more flexible interview times and ultimately outperforms traditional interviews for screening candidates in every way.
 They provide flexibility that enables recruiters to interview more candidates while still creating a strong candidate experience.

 On-demand interviews are a form of asynchronous interviews that begins with the recruiter pre-recording questions for their candidates.
 The recruiter’s half of the interview is then delivered to potential hundreds of candidates at a time.
 Candidates can then respond at a time that is convenient for them, allowing recruiters to effectively interview 24/7.
 As a result, both candidate and the recruiter don’t have the tedium of the initial interview process.